François Goeske

-François Manfred André Göske (born 18 March 1989 in Saint-Doulchard, Cher, Sologne, France), known professionally as François Goeske, is a French-German actor, voice talent and musician.
-He currently lives in Munich, Germany.
+François Manfred André Göske (born 18 March 1989), known professionally as François Goeske, is a French-German actor and voice actor.
+He lives in Munich, Germany.

 Biography

-Goeske's parents nurtured his musical talent in his childhood.
-During that time he also discovered his passion for the stage.
+Goeske was born in Saint-Doulchard, Cher, France.
+His parents nurtured his musical talent in his childhood.
+During that time, he also discovered his passion for the stage.
 At the age of nine he was accepted into the children's choir of the Bavarian State Opera in Munich.
-With them he was on stage performing as a soloist in La Boheme and Pique Dame, among other performances.
+With them, he was on stage performing as a soloist in La Boheme and Pique Dame, among other performances.
 He appeared as a leading actor in the Uli Brees musical Teddy – a Musical Dream.